naroi-404/Simple-UI-Theme-snippets/README.md

 # Small-projects
-Reporitory for all kind of projects
+Repository for all kind of projects